BrightBites® is a non-profit project that breaks this challenge down into fun, easy badges.

 Southwestern Public Health has been fully trained on the policy, so if you have any questions about interpreting it, please contact us.

-All publicly funded schools in Elgin County and Oxford County are very lucky to have Student Nutrition Programs which help to ensure students are nourished and ready to learn at school.
+Most publicly funded school in Elgin County and Oxford County are very fortunate to have Student Nutrition Programs which help to ensure students are nourished and ready to learn at school.